Belgian Congo: Congo Crisis and aftermath

 Mobutu had some support in the West, and in particular in the United States, because of his strong anti-communist stance.
-Initially his rule favored consolidation and economic development (e.g., by building the Inga dam that had been planned in the 1950s).
+Initially his rule favoured consolidation and economic development (e.g., by building the Inga dam that had been planned in the 1950s).
 In order to distance himself from the previous regime, he launched a campaign of Congolese "authenticity".
 The government abandoned the use of colonial place names in 1966: Léopoldville was renamed as Kinshasa, Elisabethville as Lubumbashi, Stanleyville as Kisangani.
 During this period, the Congo generally maintained close economic and political ties with Belgium.
 Certain financial issues had remained unresolved after independence (the so-called "contentieux"), for instance, the transfer of shares in the big mining companies that had been held directly by the colonial state.
 In 1970, on the occasion of the tenth anniversary of independence, King Baudouin paid an official state visit to the Congo.

 Mobutu's régime became more radical during the 1970s.
 The Mouvement populaire de la Révolution (MPR), of which Mobutu was the président-fondateur, firmly established one-party rule.
 Political repression increased considerably.
-Mobutu renamed the Congo as the republic of Zaïre.
-The so-called "Zaïrisation" of the country in the mid-1970s led to an exodus of foreign workers and economic disaster.
+Mobutu renamed the Congo as the Republic of Zaire.
+The so-called "Zairisation" of the country in the mid-1970s led to an exodus of foreign workers and economic disaster.
 In the 1980s the Mobutu regime became a byword for mismanagement and corruption.
 Relations with Belgium, the former colonial power, went through a series of ups and downs, reflecting a steady decline in the underlying economic, financial and political interests.
 As there was no danger of the country falling into Soviet hands, the Western powers maintained a neutral stance.